Connecting Your GitHub Repository

 Disconnecting a repository

 Go to your repository settings and click Disconnect.
-This removes the webhook from GitHub and soft-deletes the repository from ShipRelay.
+This removes the repository from ShipRelay.
 Your published changelogs remain available on the hosted page.
+To fully revoke access, you can also uninstall the ShipRelay GitHub App from your GitHub account settings.

 Free tier limits